Body of Clapham chemical attack suspect found in Thames, police believe

 At around 4pm on Monday the crew of a passing boat reported they had seen a body in the water near Tower Bridge at Tower Pier.

-The body was recovered by the Metropolitan Police’s Marine Policing Unit and has been viewed by detectives working on the investigation.
+The body was recovered by the Metropolitan Police’s Marine Policing Unit, with support from London Fire Brigaede, and has been viewed by detectives working on the investigation.

 Commander Jon Savell said: “Based on the distinctive clothing he was wearing at the time of the attack and property found on his body, we strongly believe we have recovered the body of Ezedi.